Information about Counseling Services

 What is the process?

-I have completed Level 1 and Level 2 of the Gottman Method for couples therapy and utilize this approach in my work with couples.
+Dr. Jones has completed Level 1 and Level 2 of the Gottman Method for couples therapy and utilize this approach in my work with couples.
 The Gottman Method is an approach to couples therapy that includes a thorough assessment of the couple relationship and integrates research-based interventions based on the Sound Relationship House Theory.
 First, I will meet with both individuals within the partnership to get an idea of the issues within the relationship and goals for therapy.
 Following this initial meeting, I will meet with each partner for an individual assessment.
 The couple will also take an online assessment that will provide additional information about the strengths and areas of growth within the relationship.
 After the assessments are complete, we work together to master skills, based on your specific needs as individuals and as a couple, that have been found to contribute to relationship success.

 What type of counseling strategies do you use?

 Sage strongly believes in quality care and therefore uses counseling approaches that have been examined in research studies and found to be effective.
 This means after completing counseling meetings the majority of individuals report, either verbally or by completing questionnaires, improved mental wellness.
 Examples of such therapy approaches include cognitive-behavioral therapy, dialectical behavioral therapy, and interpersonal therapy.
 Your therapist will clearly describe the approach that appears to best fit your situation.
 Sage can incorporate techniques and approaches that are culturally relevant to you or your group, like prayer, healing rituals, story-telling, reading books and spiritual passages, and social action.